nbosc/Fr-PPIChem/README.md

 The dataset used to train the models is not available at the moment.

-For more details about the methodology, see: (article submitted)
+For more details about the methodology, see: https://pubs.acs.org/doi/10.1021/acschembio.0c00179

 ## QSAR
 Knime workflow to train J48, Jrip and RF models.
 SVM R model is simply loaded here for simplicity.